soph-lin/melodylane/README.md

 # Melody Lane 🎶
 ## About
 A music-based time capsule developed using the Spotify API.
 Coded with React with Next.js framework, Typescript, and Tailwind CSS.
+Migrated from legacy code, [spotistats]([url](https://github.com/soph-lin/sophli/tree/main/spotistats)).
 * Discover how your music tastes change over time
 * Animated cloud and timeline display
 * Cute icons while you're waiting for the time capsule to process